City of Davis, CA

 Additional interventions include:

-Staff is mowing trail edges along all of the City’s Open Space sites regularly since March to keep weeds (especially foxtail) away from the public areas.
-Fire abatement mowing is also underway.
-Staff is also working on several priority weed species throughout all of our sites using a combination of IPM techniques.
+Staff mows trail edges along all of the City’s Open Space sites regularly starting in March to keep weeds (especially foxtails) away from the publicly accessible areas and reduce fire hazard.
+Staff also works to control several priority weed species (ex. yellow star thistle and perennial pepperweed) throughout all of our sites using a combination of IPM techniques.
+Sheep grazing is also used here to help control unwanted vegetation in open space and habitat areas by removing thatch accumulation, recycling nutrients, and stimulating regrowth of native grasses.

-The PCS Department is currently utilizing a variety of mechanical, cultural and chemical means to abate weeds, as well as using contract services.
+The Parks and Community Services Department staff and contractors currently utilize a variety of mechanical, cultural and chemical means to abate weeds.

 If there is an area of concern for residents, please submit a service request through the My Davis website at: www.cityofdavis.org/how-do-i/make-a-service-request.
 This is a 24/7 reporting system that will automatically be sent to the right department and staff and you even receive a tracking number with an estimated resolution timeline.